 175. Body Language (Mercury), Hot Space, 1882

 Queen’s worst choice of single – and a lead-off single at that.
-By all accounts, this was more or less an exclusively Mercury creation in the studio.
-Typical of his ‘shouty’ ’80s style of singing.
-There is little or no May guitar: when played live on the Hot Space tour, it was considerably rockier and a far better version.
+By all accounts, this was more or less an exclusively Freddie creation in the studio.
+Typical of his more aggressive, ‘shouty’ style of singing in the ’80s.
+There is little or no Brian guitar.
+When played live on the Hot Space tour, it was considerably rockier and much improved.
 This won’t be the last time I say those words.

 174. Execution of Flash (Deacon), Flash Gordon, 1980

 Short and simple – but effective: a few basic notes on guitar (presumably played by John) combining well with a suitably funereal orchestral sound.

 Another song from the Miracle sessions.
 With Roger on vocals, this sounds like it could have featured on Shove It! – the first Cross album (but really a Roger solo album).
 The guitar riff is very Roger.

 172. There Must Be More To Life Than This (Mercury), released 2014